1 John 1 – Fellowship with God

 d.
 Fellowship… with the Father and with His Son Jesus Christ: The kind of relationship John described is only possible because Jesus is who John says He is in 1 John 1:1-2.
 If someone invited you to have a “personal relationship” with Napoleon, or Alexander the Great, or Abraham Lincoln – or even Moses or the Apostle Paul – you would think them foolish.
 One cannot even have a genuine “spiritual” relationship with a dead man.
 But with the eternal God who became man, we can have a relationship.

 i.
-The word fellowship has in it not only the idea of relationship, but of sharing a common life.
+The word fellowship has in it not only the idea of relationship, but also of sharing a common life.
 When we have fellowship with Jesus, we will become more like Him.

 ii.
-The disciples did not have the close fellowship with Jesus when He walked this earth with them.
+The disciples did not have this close fellowship with Jesus when He walked this earth with them.
 As Jesus said to Philip at the very end of His earthly ministry, “Have I been with you so long, and yet you have not known Me, Philip?”
 (John 14:9) Their true fellowship was not created by material closeness to the material Jesus, but by a work of the Holy Spirit after the finished work of Jesus on the cross.
 Therefore we can enter into the same fellowship with God that the Apostles could enter.

 e.
 Our fellowship is with the Father and with His Son Jesus Christ: We have the potential of a relationship of a shared life with the Father and with His Son Jesus Christ.
 It is as if the Father and the Son agree together to let us into their relationship of love and fellowship.